 ‘Victus Surgo’ and ‘Victus Salo’

 As part of the TacRS program, Impulse Space will support two missions: Victus Surgo and Victus Salo.
 For Victus Surgo, the Mira vehicle will carry a commercial optical payload that will operate in geosynchronous transfer orbit after being launched from LEO by the Helios kick stage.
-DIU, a co-sponsor, will have rideshare slot on the Helios.
+DIU, a co-sponsor, will have a rideshare slot on the Helios.

 For the second mission, Victus Salo, a Mira vehicle will carry a government-provided payload designed by MIT’s Lincoln Laboratory that will operate in low Earth orbit.